CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Working with your virtual Desktop

-Once the virtual computer (here called Desktop) is launched, each CSC project member can securely connect to it from SD Desktop  **Connection page**, at any time.
+Once your private virtual computer (Desktop) is launched, each CSC project member can securely connect to from their browser, at any time.

-When you return to log in to SD Desktop **Homepage**,  you will be able to access your new virtual Desktop in:
+When you log in to SD Desktop **Homepage**,  you will be able to access your private Desktop in:

 * **Recent connections**, clicking on the image of your Desktop (visible only if you recently accessed the virtual Desktop)